jetify-com/devbox/docs/app/docs/guides/using_flakes.md

 ---
-title: Using Packages from Nix Flakes
+title: Installing Packages from Nix Flakes
 ---

 Devbox supports installing packages with [Nix Flakes](https://nixos.wiki/wiki/Flakes).

 Devbox currently provides two ways to use Flakes to install packages in your project:

 1. You can reference a Flake hosted in Github using the `github:` reference
 2. You can reference a local Flake using the `path:` reference

 ## What are Flakes?

 [Flakes](https://www.jetpack.io/blog/powered-by-flakes/) are a new feature in the Nix language that lets us package software and create development shells in a declarative, fully reproducible way.
 You can use Nix Flakes to define packages, apps, templates, and dev environments.

 Flakes are defined as a directory with a `flake.nix` and a `flake.lock` file.
 You import flakes to your project using a flake reference, which describes where to find the Flake, and what version or revision to use

 ## Using a Flake from Github

 You can add a Flake hosted on Github using the following string in your packages list:

 ```json
 "packages": [